ibm-skills-network/author-workbench-knowledgebase/docs/guided-projects/advanced/configuring-sn-labs-tool-config.md

 ### Simple Guided Project Outline

 When your Guided Project is created, it should already be created with this configuration.
-If for whatever reason you need to make changes, follow these steps...
+If your Guided Project is not configured properly, or you need to make changes, please follow these steps:
 1. Select the `Use Simple Guided Project outline` type
 2. Open the `Tool` dropdown and select the tool your Guided Project uses.